Rarely will you have an image which fits a campaign's screen division exactly. Unless you crop the image beforehand to fit the screen, of course!

-- Click on the photo item on the timeline.
+- Click on the picture item on the timeline.

-- A pop-up window will display the item properties.
-Among other information, there is “Aspect ratio” field, which contain four different options for image fitting.
+- A pop-up window will display the "Item Properties".
+Among other information, there is the “Aspect Ratio” field which contains four different options for image fitting.

-HINT: Before choosing a setting, take always into account the screen and image aspect ratio (width x height).
-It is best to have approximate ratios instead of fitting an image into a completely different screen size.
+HINT: Before choosing a setting, always take into account both, the screen size and the image aspect ratio (width x height).
+It is best to maintain approximate ratios instead of fitting an image onto a completely different screen size.

-Check below image fitting options and image examples.
+Check below four image fitting options with examples.
 The screen area of this campaign is 896x720px and all images are 1900x1200px.
 The original photos are shown on the left.
-Compare it to the result on the campaign after the settings are applied.
+Compare them to the result in the campaign after the settings were applied.

 - Stretch: This will make your image fit exactly to the screen area where it is set.
-It is ideal for approximate areas, but if the image size differs too much from the screen area, the photo will end up too stretched.
+It is ideal if image and screen ratio are approximately the same, but if the image size differs too much from the screen area, the photo will end up looking too stretched.

-- Keep original: The photo will remain exactly as it is, without any distortion.
-Problem is, if you have a larger area on the screen, black bars will fill the blank areas.
+- Keep Original: The photo will remain exactly as it is, without any distortion.
+The problem is though, if you have a larger area on the screen, black bars will fill the blank areas around the image.
 On the other hand, if the photo is set to a smaller area, it will be cropped (see image below).

-- Fit height: Opt for this setting if there are areas without information that you don't mind cropping on the image sides.
-In the example below, for instance, the sky was mainly cropped, so it didn't affect the most important element: the windmill.
-If you have a portrait picture and the area is on a landscape proportion, you might get instead black bars on the sides.
+- Fit Height: Opt for this setting if the image has areas without important details you won't mind cropping from the image sides.
+In the example below for instance, the sky to the left was mainly cropped, but the most important element, the windmill, was kept intact.
+If you have a portrait image and the area is on landscape proportion, you might get black bars on the sides instead.

-- Fit width: Choose this setting if the photo you are going to place and the area have about the same width.
-If the photo width is larger, black bars will appear on the top and the bottom (see image below).
-In case you set a portrait photo to fit a wide screen area, the top and bottom will be cropped.
+- Fit Width: Choose this setting if the image and the screen area have proportionally about the same width.
+If the image width is wider, black bars will appear on the top and the bottom (see image below).
+In case you set a portrait image to fit a wide screen area, the top and bottom will be cropped.